 532. CLOSE OF RECORD.

 Unless otherwise provided in the hearing notice or stated at the hearing, the record for a hearing or roundtable shall close 10 business days after the hearing or roundtable.
-A committee may not mark-up a Bill within its jurisdiction until after the official close of the record on such measure.
+A committee may not mark-up a measure within its jurisdiction until after the official close of the record on such measure.

 ARTICLE VI—INVESTIGATIONS AND SUBPOENAS.